zeebe-io/enhancements/ZEP000-project-management.md

 Once the planned capacity has been enforced, we again make a cut.
 Next, all issues which didn't make the cut that are less than 3 months old will be marked as stale.
 All issues older than 3 months old will be closed.

+### Managing capacity

+As we now introduce capacities, in order to keep progressing and still enforce them, we will need to do two things: breakdown topics into small issues, and keep them moving across the board.

+Proper breakdown will ensure that we keep By keeping issues moving, we can achieve a better balance between working on features, bugs, and smaller refactoring issues.

+> When unsure, developers should consult with another senior developer or the tech lead on how to breakdown their issues.

+Typically, a new, larger topic will start as a single issue whose outcome will be a breakdown of smaller issues, or a proposal.
+Once the proposal is accepted, smaller issues are created.
+That way, we don't spend too long on a single issue.
+One exception here will be prototypes - by their nature, these will usually be hard to break a priori, and may require more time.
+When working on a prototype, it will be important to then find good interruption points to work on a smaller issue, or a bug fix.

+Issues which are part of the same topic or theme should be grouped with a milestone.
+This allows others to know who is working on larger topics, and makes assigning related issues simpler.

 # Drawbacks
 [drawbacks]: #drawbacks